sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## March 12th, 2018
+*Ideas becoming clearer*
+1. On copying and reproduction.
+Like Pippin said in class, the idea of reproducing perfectly an object in game is futile since it requires only the act of copy-pasting.
+But at the same time, “copy-pasting” is part of many art practice in a way.
+Pop art, for instance, would reuse the exact same imagery of pop culture to constate the consumerist society.
+Blur the boundaries between commodity and art.
+Between factory workers and artists.
+Here, I could redo tank game from scratch.
+And exhibit this world in construction.
+2. On absence and presence of objects.
+Objects, can be there or not there.
+In video game, this presence and absence depend on a boolean relationship.
+It is true or false.
+It is dead or not dead.
+It makes me think of Schrodinger cat.
+Also similar to Pippin’s cube museum with objects inside.
+3. When we play a game, the aesthetic of the game is always done and clean.
+Everything try to be coherent, in order to give the player a full and immersive experience.
+What if the player enters a game that is still under construction.
+The game could resemble the scene mode.
+And would allow the player to create little version of tanks.
+In a zen garden manner.  -- v
+4. Digital version of dry landscape / zen garden.
+There will be rain and wind, that will move the garden around, so you have to redo it, over and over again.
+Meditating Tank game.
+5. Arbitrary rules/physics of game.
+Same tank game, but then it stops and it talks to you. the UI begin to talk and exhibit the arbitrary aspect of game.
+- hi this is the UI.
+Sorry to interrupt the game but we have been receiving complaints on the state of the loosing tank after it loose.
+We want to reassure you to no tanks are hurt in the process.
+It’s only a game.
+Sorry again.
+Prefab are the idea in Plato and the clones are the instances of this perfect idea.
+Let me bring you to the test lab.
+It looks a bit like Einstein
+- gravity test on tanks.
+- collision test on tanks.
+- schrodinger test ← perfect randomness
+- interaction render versus collider
+- randomness is what human cannot understand..
+6. Generative Prototype. to be continued..

+*Description of two rough prototypes*
+1. This is a digital version of a dry landscape / zen garden using the destructive assets from the previous TANKS! game.
+There is rain and wind destructing your garden, so you have to redo it, over and over again.
+This is a meditating TANKS! game.

+2. The rules and the physics in games feel arbitrary since it depends only on the developer’s will.
+The TANKS! game follows the conventional laws of the world in which it was built in.
+This one we are in right now.
+In this version of TANKS!, the UI is taking care of you and bring you to an experimental lab showing you how physics can be broken inside a game engine.

+## March 12th, 2018 (and the week before)

+*Random ideas that could be exploited in the 3D objects prototype* **(ideas from last week that I forgot to push in my repo)**

+- repetition in game
+- deconstruction of the 3d objects
+- missing element, that make the game odd.
+- time and space / spacetime
+- alice in wonderland hole, following the rabbit tank.
+- UI versus 3D object
+- shooting game that transform itself into a philosophical game. about representation and reproduction in art
+- game that looks 3d
+- materiality vs virtual object
+- presence and absence of the object
+- explore the propriety of object: transform, collider, rigibody. and add the gizmo to the game!!
+- redoing a sketch up version of tank. why is it relevant? the reproduction, blender, drawings… how does the game feel?
+- thinking about shaders and what this feels like.
+- texture of something on weird shapes
+- museum of war / 3d objects
+- game if to move object around to find your way out.
+Bit like the museum of digital technology

+*Ideas on 3D objects*
+Space is the propriety of an object to occupy a certain volume.
+Lack of object is also space.
+Therefore, space is the content as well as the container, limited from one another by chemical bonds that creates explicit materiality.
+Space exists because you can overlay objects, each of them occupying a definite space.
+But in video game, this is not the case any more.
+Script, collider, rigidbody can try to copy the real but this state depends only on arbitrary laws put in place by game developer within a game engine.
+At the basis of each primitive, there is only a transform and a renderer.

 ## Feb 26th, 2018 (suite)

 The game is divided in a prelude and an opera.